Links

 There are some reasonable exceptions, such as displaying help documentation alongside content, or allowing people to review terms and conditions while filling out a form.
 Wanting to keep people on your website is not a reasonable exception.

-If you decide to force a link to open in a new window, be sure to warn people by adding ‘(opens in new window)’ to the end of the link text.
-For security reasons, be sure to add the attribute rel="noopener noreferrer"
+If you choose to force a link to open in a new window, warn people as part of the link text, e.g. Review our terms and conditions (opens in new window).
+For security reasons, be sure to add the attribute rel="noopener noreferrer" to the link.
+The resulting HTML code should look something like this:

-<a href="http://www.example.com" target="_blank" rel="noopener noreferrer">Review our terms and conditions (opens in new window)</a>
+<a href="https://www.example.com" target="_blank" rel="noopener noreferrer">Review our terms and conditions (opens in new window)</a>